 Discovery’s assets form a collection of world-class brands and global IP that create the foundation for one of the company’s most-ambitious initiatives ever, discovery+.
 The definitive real-life subscription streaming service launched in the U.S. in January 2021 with more than 55,000 episodes, and continues its international rollout.

 Zaslav has led Discovery since 2007, executing a number of initiatives that have focused the organization on growth, operational efficiency and its pivot to direct-to-consumer.
 He also directed a strategic effort to clarify and strengthen Discovery’s world-class brands with a renewed focus on superfan content categories and IP ownership.

-Since Zaslav took the helm, Discovery has launched some of the fastest-growing cable networks in the U.S., including Investigation Discovery, the #1 network for women in total day delivery; and OWN: Oprah Winfrey Network, the #1 network for African American women.
+Since Zaslav took the helm, Discovery has launched some of the fastest-growing cable networks in the U.S., including Investigation Discovery, a leading network for women in total day delivery; and OWN: Oprah Winfrey Network, a top network for African American women.
 Under his leadership, Discovery networks have hit numerous milestones, with TLC breaking all cable viewing trends and recording its most-watched year ever in primetime for 2020.
 Brands including HGTV, Food Network, TLC and ID regularly rank among the most-popular networks for their core demo of female viewers.